 The foot consists of parts that allow the foot to cut the fabric and sew the edge at the same time.

-A. Is a part that rides on the needle clamp screw.
+- A: This is the part that rides on the needle clamp screw.
 Be sure the needle is tightly in place while you are attaching this part of the foot.

-B. Is where the foot attaches to the presser bar with the clamp screw.
+- B: This is where the foot attaches to the presser bar with the clamp screw.
 Always tighten the clamp screw securely before beginning to sew whenever you change the presser foot to prevent the needle and presser foot from having a collision and possibly damaging the machine in the process!

 02 of 04